skivvyjs/skivvy/README.md

 ### Creating project-specific local tasks

-Local tasks can be placed in the project's local Skivvy tasks directory (`skivvy_tasks` by default).
-These are developed in-situ and are intended to contain custom behaviour that cannot be reused across projects.
+Local tasks are placed in the project's local Skivvy tasks directory (`./skivvy_tasks` by default).
+These are developed in-situ and contain custom behaviour that is not intended to be be reused across different projects.

-Any tasks that are present within a project's local tasks folder will automatically be available to the `skivvy` command-line tool when it is run from within the project.
+Any tasks that are present within a project's local tasks folder will automatically be available to the `skivvy` command-line tool.
+The name of the tasks is taken from the filename of the local task: a task located at `./skivvy_tasks/build.js` can be launched by running `skivvy build` from within the project folder.

-See the section below on [writing custom Skivvy tasks](#writing-custom-skivvy-tasks) to learn how to write a task.
+See the documentation on [writing Skivvy tasks](docs/writing-skivvy-tasks.md) to learn how to write a task.
 It's easier than you might think!

-## Running Skivvy tasks
+## Running tasks

 To run a task, use the `skivvy [task]` command as follows: